tylorschafer/katas/bowling/README.markdown

 ### Code Kata

-This kata contains two files: `bowling.rb` and `bowling_spec.rb`.  `bowling.rb` defines a class called `Bowling`, with two methods: `initialize` and `score`.  `initialize` will receive a string of bowling throws (between 11 and 21).  `score` should return the value for that game.
+This kata contains two files: `bowling.rb` and `bowling_test.rb`.  `bowling.rb` defines a class called `Bowling`, with two methods: `initialize` and `score`.  `initialize` will receive a string of bowling throws (between 11 and 21).  `score` should return the value for that game.
 Your task is to implement those two methods so that when:

-    ruby bowling_spec.rb
+    ruby bowling_test.rb

 is run, all of the tests it contains pass.